 Your first few weeks are dedicated to dive, methodology, and fish ID training and workshops.
 Once you are trained and have successfully complete your BRUV research diver and Fish ID test you will take part in the daily research tasks.

-The boat leaves Nusa Lembongan at 08:30 and 10:30 for 2 tank dives daily and occasional afternoon 1 tank dives in the afternoon.
+The average day begins by meeting at Nomads Diving at 07:00 if you are diving or 9:00 if you are not.
+The first boat departs at 8:30am for a double tank dive and again at 14:30 for a single tank dive.
 You will assist a staff member throughout the day with their daily tasks changing daily on demand.
 You will alternate between staff so you can see different diving and teaching styles to start creating your own.
-Your time will be slipt between the following tasks:
+Your time will be split between the following tasks:

 1) Dive Master’s and Dive Guides – learning how to guide dives around the Penida Marine Park.

 2) Instructors – assisting courses from Discover Scuba Diving to Rescue Diver in the pool, classroom, and open water.

 3) Research Team – Take an active role in the research team as a research diver and field scientist collecting abundance data on dives and placing and retrieving the BRUV’s.

 4) Office Time/Workshops – Help the dive team in the office with equipment maintance and repair, sales and bookings, data entry and analysis, independent study, and dive master workshops.

 Applications are accepted year round for any start dates.
 However with limited spaces available you may have to be flexible.
 High season is from June – October and spots fill up quickly during these dates.
 You can apply online at https://indooceanproject.org/expeditions/penida-project/apply-now-penida/ or contact email@example.com for more information.